SrinjoySanyal/thesisObsidianVault/My extension proposal = ML Clause.md

 ```
 - `input`
 	- Query plan representation of the input argument ML Clause
-	- It can either be explicitly specified as a constant value, in which case it is of type `Term`
+	- It can be explicitly specified as a constant value, in which case it is of type `Term`
 	- Otherwise, it can be expressed as a variable, in which case it is of type `LogicalOperator`
 - `mlmodels`
 	- query plan representation of the Machine Learning model(s), deduced from the runtimes passed as argument to the `ON` keyword